-Indaver processes bio-organic waste such as green and VGF waste (Vegetable, Garden Waste and Fruit ) into high-quality compost in the Netherlands and Belgium.
+Indaver processes bio-organic waste such as green and VGF waste (Vegetable, Garden Waste and Fruit ) into high-quality compost in the Netherlands.
 With good quality compost, we give the soil back its natural nutrients.
 And we close this cycle.

-The VGF and green waste can also be digested or burned as biomass in biomass plants.
+The VGF and green waste can also be digested as biomass in biomass plants.

 - Compost contributes to healthy soil life where, among other things, earthworms and the right bacteria thrive while disease organisms are suppressed.